-The next step in source water protection planning is to prepare or updating a SWAP plan.
-Check with your water system to see if they currently have a protection (Management and Contingency Planning) plan in place.
-The SWAP plan incorporates this source water delineation and assessment report and the following additional sections:
+The next step in source water protection planning is to prepare or update a Source Water Protection Plan (SWPP) plan.
+These updates will take place during 2010 and 2011 under the Source Water Technical Help project.
+The SWPP plan incorporates this source water delineation and assessment report and the following additional sections: